frederick-lowe/utilities/README.md

 # utilities
-A collection of utility functions
+A collection of simple javascript utility functions